lisp-mirror/fruktorama/README.md

                             t))))
 ````

-As said, it is named `:HIGHSCORE`.
-It also uses three types of widget to
+It uses three types of widget to
 construct the layout: `BOX-WIDGET`, `BAG-WIDGET` and `SCOREENTRY-WIDGET`.
 The `SCOREENTRY-WIDGET` is a widget for displaying entries in the highscore
 list.
 The other two are simple layout containers.
 The `BAG-WIDGET` sorts all
-its children according to its `:ALIGN`, in this case they will be centered
+its children according to its `ALIGN`, in this case they will be centered
-vertically, from the top to the bottom, in the order of appearance in the list
+vertically without any overlap, from the top to the bottom in the order of definition.
-provided to `:WIDGETS`.
 The `BOX-WIDGET` adds padding around its child.

 `TRAP-OPEN` is a callback which is called when the window is opened.
 And
 `TRAP-INPUT` is called when the window receives input.
 Both these operate on